-Development costs.
-The development of a new landfill can cost between \$21.3 and \$33.5 million.
+The cost of landfill development.
+To meet long-term disposal needs, the western region needs approximately 60 million tons of additional landfill capacity.
+To some degree, this can be accomplished through expansions of Turkey Creek and Arlington landfills.
+Fort Worth's landfill will be much more difficult to expand and the City is now examining its options for addressing future needs.
+The development of a new landfill can cost between \$20 and \$25 million.
 This includes the cost of consulting services, land, permitting and construction.
 Once constructed, there are operating costs and the need to establish reserves for landfill closure and post-closure care.